Adversarial Attacks on Linear Contextual Bandits: Offline attacks on a Single Context

 The previous subsection focused on \linucb, however we can obtain similar guarantees for algorithms with random exploration such as \lints.
 In this case, it is not possible to guarantee that a specific arm will be pulled for a given context because of the randomness in the arm selection process.
-The objective is to guarantee that arm $a^{\dagger}$ is pulled with probability at least $1-\delta$.
+The objective is to guarantee that \changebrtwo{an arm from $A^{\dagger}$} is pulled with probability at least $1-\delta$.
+Similarly to the previous subsection, the problem of the attacker can be written as: